omeka/classic-enduser/docs/Technical/Adding_LightBox_to_Omeka.md

 # Adding Lightbox to Omeka

+!!! note
+	Omeka Classic now uses the lightGallery image viewer to display files.
+This is used on many pages across most of the Omeka-authored themes.
+Older versions did not use embedded image viewers, and users supplied gallery tools such as Lightbox using the instructions below.
+You can still use the following method to use Lightbox instead of lightGallery, or in older versions of Omeka, so these instructions are preserved for legacy use.

-### Step One: Get the Lightbox Package
+### Step One: Get the Lightbox package

-The first step is to [download the latest LightBox 2 package](http://lokeshdhakar.com/projects/lightbox2){target=_blank}, where you will find a quick explanation of how it works and how to get started.
-(The last tested version is [v2.11.5](https://github.com/lokesh/lightbox2/releases/tag/v2.11.5) from Oct 24.)
+The first step is to [download the latest Lightbox package](http://lokeshdhakar.com/projects/lightbox2){target=_blank}, where you will find a quick explanation of how it works and how to get started.
+(As of November 2024, the last tested version is [v2.11.5](https://github.com/lokesh/lightbox2/releases/tag/v2.11.5) from Oct 2024.)

-### Step Two: Modify and Move the LightBox Package
+### Step Two: Modify and move the Lightbox package

-Once you have the package, unzip it so you can move the files into the correct places in your themes directory.
+Once you have the package, unzip it so you can move the files into the correct places in your theme's directory.
 We will need to move the `images` folder, the `lightbox.js` file, and the `lightbox.css` file to the correct places in your theme's folder.

 The needed files are located in the `src/` folder. (eg. `src/js/lightbox.js`)